Cosm Programmers Guide

 Typecasting

-Most things should be typecast normally, like (ascii *) stings.
-However,
+Most things should be typecast as normal for ANSI C. However,

 s64, u64, s128, and u128 cannot be typecast because they are structures on

 some systems.
-For these types macro/functions are provided in cosmmath.
+For these types macro/functions are provided in os_math.

 Memory Leaks